-The global phenomenon called Borat was marred only by the immediate and palpable sense of injury that it generated in Kazakhstan and throughout Central Asia.
+Unfortunately, this global phenomenon was marred by the immediate and palpable sense of injury that it generated in Kazakhstan and throughout Central Asia.

-To ordinary Kazakhs the enthusiastic reception Borat received among audiences worldwide came as a shocking surprise.
-Apart from its name, it had no connection whatsoever to Kazakhstan.
+To ordinary Kazakhs the enthusiastic reception the film received among audiences worldwide came as a nasty shock.
+Its title apart, Borat had no connection whatsoever to Kazakhstan.
 It was filmed in Romania, not Kazakhstan.
 The languages spoken by Borat and the lead actors included Hebrew, Armenian, Czech and Polish, but not Kazakh.
 The azbuka script was cod-Russian, not Kazakh.
 Even the cast did not contain a single Kazakh actor.
-For these reasons the Kazakh government was, at least initially, as deeply astonished as its citizens.
-It was even more puzzled when Borat dominated US news bulletins during the state visit to Washington of the Kazakh president, Nursultan Nazarbayev, in 2006.
+For these reasons, the Kazakh government was, at least initially, as deeply offended as its citizens.
+It was puzzled as well as offended when Borat dominated US news bulletins during the state visit to Washington of the Kazakh president, Nursultan Nazarbayev, in 2006.

-Sure enough, over time Borat the movie played an important role in sharpening Kazakhstan’s visibility, as its rapid economic growth helped it to ascend the regional ladder to assume a leadership role in Central Asia.
-There was a noticeable change of mood and approach in Kazakhstan.
+Sure enough, over time, Borat the movie played an important role in sharpening Kazakhstan’s visibility, enabling us to draw attention to its rapid economic growth, improving living standards and educational standards as the country ascended the regional ladder to assume a leadership role in Central Asia.
+Tourism boomed as a direct consequence of the movie while media interest in the country also grew significantly.
+The result was a noticeable change of mood and approach in Kazakhstan.
 In November 2006, on visit to the London, President Nazarbayev displayed his sense of humour when he asked at a press conference in Downing Street if there was a question “from our dear friend Borat”.
-This gesture, which was widely reported, marked an important new departure for Kazakhstan and will undoubtably influence the way in which the country perceives Sasha Baron Cohen’s latest iteration of Borat, due to be released later in 2020.
+This gesture, which was widely reported, reflected the fact that something that had originally been perceived as grossly unfair and a PR disaster had been transformed into a successful demonstration of effective soft power.
+The episode has undoubtedly influenced the way in which the country has successfully leveraged Sasha Baron Cohen’s latest iteration of Borat to its advantage.